roca-tax/roca-tax-website/content/blog/child-dependent-care-credit.md

 ---
-title: "Understanding the Child and Dependent Care Credit: A Tax Break for Working Families"
+title: "A Tax Break for Working Families that use Child Care Providers"
 date: 2025-08-27
 draft: false
 description: "Explore how the Child and Dependent Care Credit can help working families reduce their tax burden while covering care expenses for children or dependents.
 Learn eligibility criteria, benefits, and tips for maximizing this credit."